jamiehale/overbond/README.md

 ## Usage

-TODO: Write usage instructions here
+The overbond program has 2 commands: find_benchmarks and spread_to_curves.

+    $ overbond find_benchmarks INPUT_FILE

+Loops through each corporate bond in INPUT_FILE, finds the appropriate benchmark government bond (also in INPUT_FILE), and reports the spread between them.

+    $ overbond spread_to_curves INPUT_FILE

+Loops through each corporate bond in INPUT_FILE, and calculates and reports the spread to the curve created by the benchmark government bonds (also in INPUT_FILE).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Then, run `bundle exec rspec` and `bundle exec cucumber` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/overbond.
+Bug reports and pull requests are welcome on GitHub at https://github.com/jamiehale/overbond.

 ## License